-Another threat that needs to be addressed, particularly at scale, is the looming specter of hardware induced corruption.
+Another threat that needs to be addressed, particularly at scale, is the looming specter of hardware-induced corruption.
 For example, when CERN tested the data integrity of standard disk drives, they discovered some alarming findings.
-To do this, they built a simple write and verify application which they ran across a pool of three thousand servers, each with a hardware RAID controller.
-After five weeks of testing, they found in excess of five hundred instances of silent data corruption spread across seventeen percent of the nodes - after having previously thought everything was fine.
-Under the hood, the hardware RAID controller only detected a handful of the most blatant data errors and the rest passed unnoticed.
+They built a simple write and verify application that they ran across a pool of 3,000 servers, each with a hardware RAID controller.
+After five weeks of testing, they found more than 500 instances of silent data corruption spread across 17 percent of the nodes–after having previously thought everything was fine.
+Under the hood, the hardware RAID controller only detected a handful of the most blatant data errors, and the rest passed unnoticed.

 Suffice to say, this illustrates two inherent data protection requirements: First, the need for an effective, end-to-end data verification process to be integral to a storage device to detect and mitigate such instances of silent data corruption.
 Second, the requirement for regular and reliable backups is the linchpin of a well-founded data protection plan.